 Students from other tertiary institutions are always assigned undergraduate privileges.
 This includes borrowers who have research student privileges at their home institution.
 Staff will be assigned staff privileges.
 Information about loan provisions can be found here.

-UC Library services for subscription and reciprocal borrower members
+UC Library services for external and reciprocal borrower members

 You may borrow from all libraries.
-Customer services staff will assist you with finding your way around and locating relevant materials.
+Engagement and Learning staff will assist you with finding your way around and locating relevant materials.
 They can give you advice on where to find the information you need.